Childress County, Texas Land For Sale (14 results)

 WATER CONSERVATION DISTRICT: Gateway Groundwater Conservation District

-EASEMENTS & RIGHTS-OF-WAY: Electric utility easements on four sides.
-Other Utility Easements.
-A gas pipeline easement runs across the northwest corner of the west tract.
-There are no other known easements or rights-of-way that will affect the operation of this property.
-Commitment for Title Insurance will identify all existing easements.
+EASEMENTS & RIGHTS-OF-WAY: There are no known easements or rights-of-way that materially interfere with the current operation of the property.
+The Commitment for Title Insurance will identify all existing easements and rights-of-way.

 SCHOOL DISTRICT: Childress ISD